LAW 7177 - Introduction to Australian Law

 General Course Information

-Course Code LAW 7177 Course Introduction to Australian Law Coordinating Unit Adelaide Law School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange N Incompatible LAW 7157 Restrictions Not Available for Law graduates Course Description This subject is a foundation subject for law postgraduate subjects taken in the Master of Business Law, Master of Comparative Law, and Master of Property.
+Course Code LAW 7177 Course Introduction to Australian Law Coordinating Unit Adelaide Law School Term Quadmester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Prerequisites Students without a Bachelor of Laws must have completed LAW 7177 Incompatible LAW 7157 Restrictions Not Available for Law graduates Course Description This subject is a foundation subject for law postgraduate subjects taken in the Master of Business Law, Master of Comparative Law, Master of Planning and Master of Property.